-• Company Name

-• Product Name: Product Classification:

-1. AGRICULTURAL RISK DECLARATIONS I declare that the fertiliser which is the subject of this application: meets the requirements of the ACVM Group of MPI and a copy of evider this is attached. does not contain microorganisms at pathogenic levels or any other plananimal pest that is likely to promote pest or disease transmission. that when used as recommended it will not result in residues in food productional violate New Zealand or overseas limits. that when used as recommended it will not result in animal health or a welfare issues. ant or
+1. AGRICULTURAL RISK DECLARATIONS

+I declare that the fertiliser which is the subject of this application:

+- meets the requirements of the ACVM Group of MPI and a copy of evidence of this is attached. - does not contain microorganisms at pathogenic levels or any other plant or animal pest that is likely to promote pest or disease transmission. - that when used as recommended it will not result in residues in food products that violate New Zealand or overseas limits. - that when used as recommended it will not result in animal health or animal welfare issues.
-(Si ignature) (Name)

-(D ate)
+(Cianatura) (Signature)